janelia-flyem/neuroproof_examples/README.md

 to run gala over its original grayscales.)

 neuroproof_graph_predict |oversegmented_labels| |prediction| |classifier|

+By default, this code assumes the channel 2 contains the pixewise detection confidences for mitochondria (channel 0: membrane, channel 1:cytoplasm probabilities).
+The agglomeration is performaed in two phases, as described in [Parag, et al '15](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0125825).
+To disable this mode, add the following option "--merge_mito 0" after the above command.
+There are several thresholds that can also be defined for the aglomeration, check the code for details.

 This will produce two files: a segmented label volume and graph.json which describes the certainty of an edge be a true edge in the graph.
 This graph file can be